mikebrad140/ST558---Project-2/Business.md

 ![](Business_files/figure-gfm/Summarization3-1.png)<!-- -->

-To analyze the relationship between avg_positive_polarity and average_shares, the continuous numeric data of avg_positive_polarity was transformed into categorical data using the variable avg_positive_polarity_rate, which includes the categories “Low,” “Medium,” “High,” and “Very High.”
+To analyze the relationship between avg_positive_polarity and average_shares, we transformed the continuous numeric data of avg_positive_polarity into categorical data using the variable avg_positive_polarity_rate.
+This variable includes the categories “Low,” “Medium,” “High,” and “Very High.”

-Interestingly, it was observed that articles with a “Low” avg_positive_polarity_rate displayed the highest average number of shares.
-On the other hand, articles with “High” and “Medium” avg_positive_polarity_rate showed similar average share counts.
+In the plot of average shares as a function of average positive polarity rate, if we observe higher average shares values for categories with higher positivity levels in the average positive polarity rate, such as “High” and “Very High”, it suggests a positive relationship between average positive polarity and average shares of the content.
+On the other hand, if we notice lower average shares for categories with lower positivity levels in the average positive polarity rate, such as “Low” and “Very Low,” it could indicate a negative relationship between average positive polarity and average shares of the content.

 ``` r
 # Calculate the average shares by avg_positive_polarity_rate category